0xTomDaniel/informu-engineer-test/README.md

 ## PART 2 - Refactor a TypeScript module

-Clone this entire repository and only refactor the file named 'LocationTrackerRefactorTest.ts'.
+Clone or fork this entire repository and only refactor the file named 'LocationTrackerRefactorTest.ts'.

 *You will upload your refactored file(s) when you open the form to submit all of your answers.*